 I am such a big advocate for what we believe to be the ultimate, natural, all around healing potion.

-Thanks to Cleopatra’s luxurious baths, this sweet treat has become a favorite with one.
+Thanks to Cleopatra’s luxurious baths, this sweet treat has become a favorite.

 And not to be missed in your beauty regime.